Health in Pakistan: Cancer

+According to latest studies, following five cancers are most prevalent in Pakistan: breast cancer (24.1%), oral cavity (9.6%), colorectum (4.9%), esophagus (4.2%), and liver cancer (3.9%).Most deaths were reported due to breast cancer in Pakistan.
 Pakistan has the highest rate of Breast Cancer among all Asian countries as approximately 90000 new cases are diagnosed every year out of which 40000 die.
 Young women usually present at advanced stage of breast cancer, which has negative effect on prognosis.

 Oral cavity and gastrointestinal cancers continue to be extremely common in both genders.
 Lung and prostate cancer are comparatively less common.
 Ovarian cancer also has high prevalence.